dashhive/DashTx.js/README.md

 Tx.createRaw(txInfoMinimal);

 /**
- * Creates a transaction with all inputs "null"ed out,
+ * Creates a transaction object with all inputs omitted
- * except for the one corresponding to the given input index.
+ * (SIGHASH_ANYONECANPAY), or "null"ed out, except for the one
+ * corresponding to the given input index.
+That index will
+ * contain the lockscript from its previous output.
  *
  * This creates a one-off copy of the transaction suitable for
  * hashing to create the signature that will be inserted into
  * the (unrelated) final transaction.
  */
-Tx.createHashable(txInfo, inputIndex);
+Tx.createForSig(txInfo, inputIndex);

 /**
  * Creates a transaction that is ready to broadcast to the
  * network.
-It contains signatures from the one-off emphemeral,
+Each input contains signatures from the one-off
- * hashable transactions created for each input.
+ * emphemeral, ready-to-sign transactions described above.
  */
 Tx.createSigned(txInfoSigned);

+/**
+ * Creates a transaction hex either for a raw request, or
+ * that is signed and ready to broadcast to the network.
+ */
+Tx.serialize(txInfo);

+/**
+ * Serialized a transaction as hex, appending the sigHashType
+ * of the target input, which is required for signing.
+ */
+Tx.serializeForSig(txInfo, sigHashType);

 /**
  * Double sha256 hashes the signed, broadcastable transaction